Revolutions of 1848: Chronology

-Spring 1848: Astonishing success
+Spring 1848: Large scale success

-The world was astonished in spring 1848 when revolutions appeared in so many places and seemed on the verge of success everywhere.
+The worldwide revolutions appeared in so many places, and were in large part successful in a great number of cases.
 Agitators who had been exiled by the old governments rushed home to seize the moment.
 In France, the monarchy was once again overthrown and replaced by a republic.
 In a number of major German and Italian states, and in Austria, the old leaders were forced to grant liberal constitutions.
 The Italian and German states seemed to be rapidly forming unified nations.
 Austria gave Hungarians and Czechs liberal grants of autonomy and national status.

 Summer 1848: Divisions among reformers

-In France, bloody street battles exploded between the middle class reformers and the working class radicals.
-German reformers argued endlessly without finalizing their results.
+In France, bloody street battles exploded between middle class reformers and working class radicals.
+German reformers argued frequently without coming to solid conclusions.